 I was somewhat surprised at his willingness to spend any time at all observing the frankly semi – hysterical, international orgy of girly gushing about frocks and fascinators, although a view of Pippa Middleton’s fine derrière seemed to make it all worthwhile.
 When I asked him why, he told me that as the CEO of a company which employs over 90% women, he feels he needs to at least be able to comment intelligently and engage on issues that interest the people who work for and with him.
 Women.
 He knew they would all have watched the ceremony, as well as the pre and post analysis ad nauseam and he wanted to be able to make a contribution.
 I passed an admiring comment on his open-mindedness and resilience – it was rather a protracted affair as you may recall.

 His reaction took me by surprise.
-His perception was that it was a managerial obligation to understand the culture of his organization.
+His perception was that it was a leadership obligation to understand the culture of his organization.
 It was just coincidence that in this case his employees happened to be all women.
-He went one step further and maintained that IHHO there was a general failing in women to do the same, suggesting that we women are remiss in taking no, or very little time, to engage or understand male culture and topics which are of interest men, simply bitching up a small storm about being excluded especially men’s sports.
+He went one step further and maintained that IHHO there was a general failing in women to do the same, suggesting that we women are remiss in taking no, or very little time, to engage or understand male culture and topics which are of interest men, simply bitching up a small storm about being excluded especially an interest in men’s sports.

 Fast forward a year to the Brussels JUMP conference.
 One of the keynote speakers Jean-Charles Van den Branden gave an eloquent presentation on the barriers that women encounter in the workplace.
 One passing comment struck a memory chord.
 Hiring managers recruit and promote people they like and trust, which as a recruiter I know to be true.
 Jean-Charles cited that men for example like football (soccer in the US) and would feel more comfortable with candidates who have similar interests, because this forges a bond between them more easily.

 Would it make a difference?